ARGUMENTS FROM BIOLOGY

 dispute this, asserting the nonsustainable nature of our use of the

 planet's resources), but so have bacteria adapted well to their niche.
-Can

 we really say that humans are better adapted to their niche than bacteria,